What Does The Suv Mean On A Pet Scan

 1. What does a high SUV value mean on a PET scan?

 A high SUV (Standardized Uptake Value) on a PET scan generally indicates increased metabolic activity in the area of interest.
 This often suggests the presence of malignant cells, as cancer cells tend to consume more glucose (the substance tracked by the FDG radiotracer) than normal cells.
-However, high SUV values can also be caused by inflammation or infection.
+Still, high SUV values can also be caused by inflammation or infection.

 2. What does a low SUV value mean on a PET scan?